videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-backup-restore-automation/readme.md

 :heavy_check_mark: Authenticate your logic app to Azure AD with the right permissions.  <br />
 :heavy_check_mark: Add parameters and connections specific to your organization within logic app.  <br />

-When you're done, you will be able to copy-paste Conditional Access policies from pre-production to production environment:
+When you're done, you will be able to backup-restore Conditional Access policies in your production environment:
 <br />
 <br />